-The idea of going upstream to uncover marketing opportunities is a proven approach though lacks definition, structure and practical instruction.
+The idea of going upstream to uncover growth opportunities is a proven approach though lacks definition, structure and practical instruction.
 The term itself was coined when Dr. Ram Charan, a top management consultant, published his book, “Profitable Growth Is Everyone’s Business”.
 In it, he describes upstream marketing vs. downstream marketing and how they differ this way:

 Upstream marketing refers to the strategic process of identifying and fulfilling customer needs.
 Upstream marketing takes place at a much earlier stage by developing a clear market segmentation map and then identifying and precisely defining which customer segments to focus on.
 It analyzes how the end-users uses the product or service and what competitive advantage will be required to win the customer and at what price point.
 It is done very early in the product or service development cycle, and is one of the missing links for generating revenue growth at many companies.